Bethmale: Organization

 Located in the former province of Couserans, it is well known for its local culture, and for a cheese they produce, a semi-hard cow's milk cheese traditionally made from raw milk.

 History

 The valley is characterized by a strong sense of local identity, expressed in the traditional costumes of the area, which includes the famous Bethmale clogs.

 Population

-Inhabitants of Bethmale are called Bethmalais.
+Inhabitants of Bethmale are called Bethmalais in French.